tytysam/100-days-of-code/100-days-of-code-logger/src/pages/day-13.md

 Check out the updates to my portfolio <a href="http://www.tylercsamuelson.com/" target="_blank">here</a>.

 After that, I spent some time deepening my understanding of lifecycle methods.
+Then debugged a couple pagination issues with my 100 Days of Code log.